neosimsim/nixpkgs/doc/languages-frameworks/agda.section.md

 ])
 ```

+See [Building Agda Packages](#building-agda-packages) for more information on `mkDerivation`.

 Agda will not by default use these libraries.
-To tell Agda to use the library we have some options:
+To tell Agda to use a library we have some options:

 * Call `agda` with the library flag:
 ```